 In 2011, a project of at least 20 Christian gospel music artists was created by Kirk Franklin.
 They were The Winans, Bishop Morton, Natalie Grant, Yolanda Adams, Marvin Sapp, Jeremy Camp, and other artists.
 He released Are You Listening?
 He did it again and topped the pop charts with “I Smile” from his Hello Fear studio album.
 Kirk has been on 11 gospel music tours.
 He’s recorded over 11 albums.
 He has shared the stage with secular artists, too.
 The Nu Nation project included Dan Shea, Bill Withers, R. Kelly, Mary J. Blige, Bono and more.

 The music ministry Kirk Franklin has also led to television opportunities.
 He wrote the song “Thank You.”
 It is a soundtrack for the movie Kingdom Come and recorded the song Joy.
 It is a soundtrack for the movie, Preacher’s Wife.
 Kirk is the host and a co-executive producer for Sunday Best.
 It is a gospel music talent search program.
 He was the co-music director for the American Bible Challenge Show and has been featured on the sitcom Sister, Sister.

-Here comes the bride and the groom.
+Here come the bride and the groom.
 Marriage and family were good moves for Kirk Franklin.
 Having marital family responsibilities helped him maintain his lifestyle as a Christian.
 He married a good friend, Tammy Collins.
-They have been married almost 20 years.
-They have four children.
-They are Kennedy, Carrington, Kerrion, and Caziah.
+They have been married for almost 20 years, have four children.
+Their names are Kennedy, Carrington, Kerrion, and Caziah.
 Two are from each of their previous relationships.
 Another child is due in September 2015.